vsevolodiakovlev/mismatch_toolbox/README.md

 ### 3. Compute mismatch classification using five different measures with selected parameters
 - Job Analysis
-- Realised Matches with mode ± 1 standard deviation thesholds
+- Realised Matches with mode ± 1 standard deviation thresholds
-- Indirect Self-Assessment with 1 year gap
+- Indirect Self-Assessment with 1-year gap
 - Pellizzari-Fichen for numeracy with the thresholds set using regular Direct Skill Assessment and the 5th and 95th percentiles
 - Allen-Levels-Van-der-Velden for numeracy with 1.5 z-score thresholds